freenas/freenas-docs/userguide/system.rst

 Click
 :menuselection:`Storage --> Pools --> View Enclosure`
-to display a status summary of the connected disks and hardware.
+to display the status of connected disks and hardware.

 .. _tn_enclosure1: